The R&D Incentive Scheme

 • Building or construction activities.
 TA 2017/2 refers to certain building or construction expenditure which is expressly excluded from being taken into account in calculating an R&D tax offset, or which does not otherwise relate to eligible R&D activities

-• Ordinary business activitiesTA 2017/3 refers to expenditure which relates to ordinary business activities and not to eligible R&D activities.
+• Ordinary business activitiesTA 2017/3 refers to expenditure which relates to ordinary business activities, which are not eligible R&D activities.

 • Software developmentTA 2017/5 refers to R&D Tax Incentive claims for certain software development costs which are not eligible R&D activities.
 An addendum to TA 2017/5 seeks to further clarify when routine testing steps in software development projects should not be claimed,